puppetlabs/puppet-docs/source/puppet/5.0/modules_fundamentals.markdown

 [file_function]: ./function.html#file
 [reserved names]: ./lang_reserved.html

-**Modules** are self-contained bundles of code and data.
-You can download pre-built modules from [the Puppet Forge][forge] or you can write your own modules.
+Modules are self-contained bundles of code and data.
+These reusable, shareable units of Puppet code are a basic building block for Puppet.

-**Nearly all Puppet manifests belong in modules.** The sole exception is the main `site.pp` manifest, which contains site-wide and node-specific code.
+Nearly all Puppet manifests belong in modules.
+The sole exception is the main `site.pp` manifest, which contains site-wide and node-specific code.

 Every Puppet user should expect to write at least some of their own modules.

-* Continue reading to learn how to write and use Puppet modules.
+You can also download modules that other users have built from the Puppet Forge.

+Related topics:

-* [See "Installing Modules"][installing] for how to install pre-built modules from [the Puppet Forge][forge].
+* [Installing modules][installing]: How to install pre-built modules from the Puppet Forge.
-* [See "Publishing Modules"][publishing] for how to publish your modules to the Puppet Forge.
+* [Publishing modules][publishing]: How to publish your modules to the Puppet Forge.
-* [See "Using Plugins"][plugins] for how to arrange plugins (like custom facts and custom resource types) in modules and sync them to agent nodes.
+* [Using plug-ins][plugins]: How to arrange plug-ins (like custom facts and custom resource types) in modules and sync them to agent nodes.
-* [See "Documenting Modules"][documentation] for a README template and information on providing directions for your module.
+* [Documenting modules][documentation]: A module README template and information on providing directions for your module.

+{:.concept}
 ## Using modules

-Modules are how Puppet finds the classes and types it can use --- it automatically loads any [class][classes] or [defined type][defined_types] stored in its modules.
-Any of these classes or defines can be declared by name within a manifest or from an [external node classifier (ENC)][enc].
+Puppet uses modules to find the classes and types it can use --- it automatically loads any class or defined type stored in its modules.

+Any of these classes or defined types can be declared by name within a manifest or from an external node classifier (ENC).

 ``` puppet
 # /etc/puppetlabs/code/environments/production/manifests/site.pp